zipmex/frontend-code-challenge/README.md

       Order book should show single entry with:
       Price = 10, amount = 9

-4. Volume bar should be added.
-It shows relative order size for each price
+4. Volume bar, showing order size relative to other orders in order book.
-5. Market price should be shown
+5. Market price
-6. Order form should allow user to submit order with decimal places with following validations:
+6. Allow user to submit order with decimal places with following validations:
    - Price should be greater than 0
    - Amount should be greater than 0
 7. Some unit tests should be added